mappiamo/mapi-geoCMS/doc/index.rst

     $TubeID = array('jkovdYV0qm0', 'dw6wZQkfsn0', 'CqdSzVXkhmY', 'km3JiaPqWMI', 'NyCwOdyhZco', 'YJTxnhjpF3U', 'HOVYTZkvjH8', '2Tlou1Vdg6Y', '0_rtwI_nUlI', 'LCtp7D0uCjA');
     $this->widget('owl_video', array($TubeID, 3));

-This widget have parameters, creating video carousel to the content column.
+This widget have parameters, creating video carousel to the main content column.
-The first parameter must be an array, contains all youtube video id required for the carousel.
+The first parameter must be an array on the separated variable, contains all youtube video id required for the carousel.

-The second parameter is how many videos display at once by the carousel.
+The second parameter is how many videos display at once by the scrollable carousel.

 Share
 -----